reorg/pg_repack/README.rst

 .. __: http://archives.postgresql.org/pgsql-hackers/2012-09/msg00746.php

-The current maintainers will be invited to the organization and will receive administrative privileges, keeping total control of the project.
+The current maintainers have been be invited to the organization with administrative privileges, keeping total control of the project.

 ----